 * This is just a small sampling of the most common offenders.
 For more info, see the last section of this article.

-6. The Food and Drug Administration (FDA) doesn’t demand any safety testing of ingredients in personal care products.
 No health studies or pre-market testing are required, and there are no systematic government reviews of their safety.
 In the US, the personal care products industry is allowed to police itself.
 To put the lack of regulation in perspective, the European Union has banned more than 1,000 ingredients from use in cosmetics, while the FDA has prohibited only 9.

 7. Federal law allows companies to omit certain chemical ingredients from their product labels, including those that might be considered trade secrets, components of ingredients in fragrances, and nanomaterials.

 Ready to take Action?
 Here's how you can reduce your exposure:

 The bottom line is, there’s no need for synthetic chemicals to keep our bodies clean, healthy, and beautiful.